 Covanta and the Durham York Energy Centre

-The Durham York Energy Centre will:
+The Durham York Energy Centre:

-- Generate 17.5 megawatts of renewable energy—enough to power 12,000 to 14,000 homes.
+- Generates 17.5 megawatts of renewable energy—enough to power over 10,000 homes.

 In addition, EfW is able to recycle otherwise unrecoverable metals by retrieving them from the ash that remains at the end of the process, further improving recycling rates.
 The remaining ash can be used as filler in construction materials such as concrete or roads, and used as cover for landfills rather than newly mined gravel.
-To learn more about the state-of-the-art EfW technology that Covanta is constructing for the Durham York Energy Centre, read Durham York Energy Centre – Not an Incinerator
+To learn more about the state-of-the-art EfW technology at the Durham York Energy Centre, read Durham York Energy Centre – Not an Incinerator